From Groundwater to Tap Water

-Water is part of a constant cycle.
+Water is in a continuous cycle.

-The quality of Swiss tap water
+The Quality of Swiss Tap Water

 ✔ Heavy metals and pollutants